 The justices also stated Mr. McNutt was not treated differently from other divorced parents because in all cases, a parent’s actual, regular, and continuous income is the basis for the child support award.
 Thus, they ruled that his constitutional objections lacked merit.

-Determining the gross income of a non-custodial parent is essential to calculating their child support obligation.
+Determining the gross income of a noncustodial parent is essential to calculating their child support obligation.
 This case demonstrates a parent working overtime at their job can have that compensation attributed to them as part of their gross income.
-The Arizona Child Support Guidelines do not limit full-time employment to forty hours per week and as long as said overtime is part of a regular schedule the court will use it as part of their calculation.
+The Arizona Child Support Guidelines do not limit full-time employment to forty hours per week and as long as said overtime is part of a regular schedule the court will use it in the course of their calculation.

-However, if the parent changes their regular work schedule during or shortly before the proceedings, the court must be careful to not attribute too many or too little hours without a reasonable basis.
-Also, the court must allocate the federal tax exemption for any minor child to the parents if the court rules for a child support obligation of at least
+However, if the parent changes his or her regular work schedule during or shortly before the proceedings, the court must be careful to not attribute too many or too little hours without a reasonable basis.
+Also, the court must allocate the federal tax exemption for any minor child to the parents.